+Project Access Control: Group Administrators

+Centralized

+Only System Administrators have rights to administer projects in the network.

+Decentralized

+If Group Administrators were utilized in step Group Project Access Control Organization GroupAdministrators Security Group above, then they should be granted the same rights as project Administrators above.

-Project Access Control Project DataMartAdministrators
+Project Access Control: Project DataMartAdministrators

 DataMart administrators whose DataMarts participate in the project must be assigned rights to view and list requests within the project so they can submit queries to the DataMarts they administer.
 The DataMartAdminstrators security group is configured as follows: